orbitalapi/orbital/auth-server/README.md

 * `cd /opt/keycloak/bin`
 * `./kc.sh export --dir /opt/keycloak/data/import --users realm_file`

 This will export the data into `Vyne-realm.json`.
 Feel free to check this file in.

+## Styling Keycloak

+We're using [keycloakify-starter](https://github.com/keycloakify/keycloakify-starter) to style the **login page**.

+The actual configuration for the theme is done in the KcPage.tsx and the ejected Template.tsx files (along with a main.css file).

+To generate a new theme .jar file, run `npx keycloakify start-keycloak`

+For further help, see the [documentation on the keycloakify site](https://docs.keycloakify.dev/).